jsdom/jsdom/Contributing.md

 ### Running the tests

-First you'll want to run `yarn` to install all dependencies.
+First you'll want to run `npm install` to install all dependencies.
 Then, configure your system to run the web platform tests as described in [their README](https://github.com/web-platform-tests/wpt/blob/master/README.md).

-**To run all the tests:** `yarn test`
+**To run all the tests:** `npm test`

 In the following sections, we'll give commands for running a subset of the tests.
-If you do that, instead of running the whole suite with `yarn test`, then please run this command first:
+If you do that, instead of running the whole suite with `npm test`, then please run this command first:

-**Before running test subsets**: `yarn pretest`
+**Before running test subsets**: `npm run pretest`

 ### Web platform feature tests